Worcester Agricultural Fairgrounds

 Worcester Agricultural Fairgrounds was a 20 acre site in Worcester, Massachusetts, in the 19th century.
 The grounds are mainly known for having hosted the Worcester Worcesters, a professional baseball team of the National League from 1880 to 1882.
 As a major-league ballpark, the site is usually referred to as Agricultural County Fair Grounds or Worcester Driving Park.

 Location

-The site was bounded by Highland Street (north), Sever Street (east), Cedar Street or William Street (south – sources vary), and Agricultural (later Russell) Street (west).
+The site was bounded by Highland Street (north), Sever Street (east), Cedar Street (south), and Agricultural (later Russell) Street (west).
 The grounds were just east of the large public park called Elm Park.
 Today, the former fairgrounds property contains a grid of streets, and many homes and businesses, including the now closed Becker College.

 History

 The Fairgrounds were home to an agricultural fair and to a horse trotting track, usually called the Driving Park.
 "Driving" was a commonly used synonym for trotting, long before the term came to be associated primarily with the not-yet-invented automobile.
 The Driving Park opened in May 1872, and hosted baseball by August of that year.
 Horse racing at the grounds took place as late as July 1894, but appears to have ceased after that time due to local officials disallowing "pool-selling" (gambling) on races.